reportportal/docs/src/md/src/SavedSearches_Filters/CreateFilters.md

 ## Create filters

-Filters in Report Portal are saved searches of launches.
+Filters for the ReportPortal are saved searches of the launches.

 Filters could be used as an independent object and for creating widgets as well.